chrisdenman/mandlebrot-wot/README.md

 - If we are happy with 3 copies of the Mandlebrot data, we could thread the colouring:
     1. Mandlebrot raw iteration data (shared Memory for threaded generation)
-    2. RGBA data (shared Memory for threaded colouring)
+    2. Colour data (shared Memory for threaded colouring)
-    3. RGBA data (non-shared Memory for fast rendering)
+    3. Colour data (non-shared Memory for fast rendering)
 - Input validation and error code functionality?

 ## References